 China Cover Letter Writing Guide

 You will be forced to solve issues that probably did not even cross your mind when you decided to go for jobs in China.
-Do not undervalue the huge impact the China cover letter can have on the effect of your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not undervalue the huge impact the China job search can have on the effect of your adventure!
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 A China cover letter is an integral part of your job applications.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.
 Take the time to research every employer's organization and customize your China cover letter to fit the position.

 Often the China cover letter is more important to employers than the accompanying resume because job resumes refer mainly to the past time with exception of your present job.
 Employers are interested mostly in the future of companies and organizations they represent.

 Begin your China cover letter with your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letters and job resumes are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
 A daytime phone number with an international access code and e-mail address are most important.